 Avila University provides students with an unparalleled education with strong results.
-In the last five years, more than 90% of Avila University radiologic science students have passed the American Registry of Radiologic Technologist (ARRT) certification and registration on their first attempt and nearly 94% of Avila radiologic science graduates have a job within six months of graduation.
+In the last five years, more than 90% of Avila University radiologic science students have passed the American Registry of Radiologic Technologist (ARRT) certification and registration on their first attempt and 100% of Avila radiologic science graduates have a job within six months of graduation.

 With our proven track record for success, Avila University has received the Scholarship for Disadvantaged Students (SDS) from the Health Resources and Services Administration (HRSA) to offer 5 new freshman students a scholarship of up to $30,000 to assist in covering tuition, room and board.
 This opportunity allows students to focus on their education and limit the amount of loan debt needed to take on.
 This scholarship is valid for the academic year of 2019-2020.

 - Apply and become admitted to Avila University: Apply Now

 - Submit the scholarship application form: Apply Now

 - Submit the Free Application for Federal Student Aid (FAFSA) after October 1st of your senior year.
 Include Avila’s school code: 002449.

 - Submit a one-page essay in response to one of the two questions below to Admission: